|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 After the Battle of the Philippine Sea, Sangamon was detached from TF 53.
 On 21 June, she joined TF 52 and, into July, conducted operations in support of the occupation of Saipan.
 On 4 July, she steamed for Eniwetok; arrived on 7 July, and sortied again on 10 July.
 From 13 July to 1 August, she covered the bombardment groups engaged in the capture of Guam.
 On 4 August, she returned to Eniwetok, where on 9 August, she proceeded to Manus where she was anchored for almost a month.

 Prior to 20 October landings on Leyte, Sangamon launched regular flights in support of the advance units of the invasion force and sent strikes against Leyte and Visayan airfields.
 On the 20th, her planes covered the landing forces and the ships in the transport areas.
-That day, she also came under enemy air attack by A6M Zeros from the 201 Kokutai that release a bomb that hit the main deck level.
-The bomb, dropped by a A6M Zero, tore a two by six foot section of plating loose, then fell into the sea and exploded some 300 yards (270 m) away from the "jeep" carrier.
+That day, she also came under enemy air attack by A6M Zeros from the 201 Kokutai that release a bomb that hit the main deck level that tore a 2' by 6' section of plating loose, then fell into the sea and exploded some 300 yards / 270m away from the "jeep" carrier.